-Obsessive compulsive disorder (OCD) is a very distressing problem which can manifest in many ways.
+Obsessive compulsive disorder (OCD) is a very distressing problem which can be different for each person.

-OCD is when you experience obsessive thoughts (also known as ‘intrusions’) and compulsive behaviours which interfere with daily life.
+OCD is when you experience obsessive thoughts (also known as ‘intrusions’) and compulsive behaviours that interfere with your daily life.
 Obsessions and compulsions can occur together, but it’s also possible to have one without the other.

 Symptoms may include:

-- Repeatedly checking things more often than necessary, e.g. locks, switches, appliances, etc.
+- Repeatedly checking things more often than necessary, e.g. locks, switches, or appliances.

 The compulsions are what you do to feel less distressed by the intrusive thoughts.
-Although the compulsions may seem irrational, you are compelled to carry them out to feel better.
+Although the compulsions may seem irrational, you feel like you have to carry them out to feel better.

-But this relief is only short-lived, because the intrusions return and often become stronger.
+But the relief is only short-lived, because the intrusions return and often become stronger.
 This makes it harder to resist the urge to carry out the compulsions.

 You can learn more about OCD in the booklet and video on this page.